Random Facts

 EGR (Exhaust Gas Recirculation)

 It is true that the EGR valve helps a bit in lowering the overall engine working temperature, but it is nothing that the engine cooling system could not handle if the EGR was not present.
 The EGR’s main purposes are environmental.
-This valve is commonly closed at idle and at low engine speeds for not disturbing engine functions at such critical moments.
+This valve is commonly closed at idle and at low engine speeds so as not to disturb engine functions at such critical moments.
 When it starts opening at higher engine speeds, it recirculates a portion of the exhaust gas from the exhaust manifold to the intake manifold.

 JUMP STARTING